opencypher/morpheus/README.md

 ### Run example Scala apps via command line

 You can use Gradle to run a specific Scala application from command line.
-For example, to run the `CaseClassExample` within the `morpheus-examples` module, we just call:
+For example, to run the `DataFrameInputExample` within the `morpheus-examples` module, we just call:

 ```
-./gradlew morpheus-examples:runApp -PmainClass=org.opencypher.morpheus.examples.CaseClassExample
+./gradlew morpheus-examples:runApp -PmainClass=org.opencypher.morpheus.examples.DataFrameInputExample
 ```

-### Loading CSV Data

-See the documentation in `org.opencypher.morpheus.impl.io.hdfs.CsvGraphLoader`, which specifies how to structure the CSV and the schema mappings that describe the graph structure for the underlying data.

 #### Next steps